27 German Tongue Twisters To Perfect Your Accent

 It’s one of the easier tongue twisters on this list, but it’s probably the most fun to say at full speed!

-2. Acht alte Ameisen aßen am Abend Ananas.
+Acht alte Ameisen aßen am Abend Ananas.

 Again, this one shouldn’t be too difficult.
 The main point is being able to say all those a sounds in such a short span of time.

-3. Brautkleid bleibt Brautkleid und Blaukraut bleibt Blaukraut.
+Brautkleid bleibt Brautkleid und Blaukraut bleibt Blaukraut.

 All those b sounds are the potential pitfalls here.
 There’s also a sneaky br in there.
 Germans usually roll their r when it follows a consonant, something which is uncommon in English and can be difficult for an English speaker to pronounce correctly.

-4. Zehn Ziegen zogen zehn Zentner Zucker zum Zoo.
+Zehn Ziegen zogen zehn Zentner Zucker zum Zoo.

 This twister contains repeated z sounds and the ts sound in Zentner (hundredweight).
 Once you get the z down pat (through lots of practice!), this one will be a piece of cake.

-Moderately Difficult German Tongue Twisters
+Intermediate German Tongue Twisters

-5. Fischers Fritze fischt frische Fische; Frische Fische fischt Fischers Fritze.
+Fischers Fritze fischt frische Fische; Frische Fische fischt Fischers Fritze.

-6. Im dichten Fichtendickicht sind dicke Fichten wichtig.
+Im dichten Fichtendickicht sind dicke Fichten wichtig.

-It can be tricky interchanging these as quickly as is needed in this phrase but, as with all tongue twisters, speed is the key!
+It can be tricky interchanging these as quickly as is needed in this phrase but, as with all tongue twisters, speed modification is the key!
 Start off slowly and build it up until you can say it like a native.

-7. Hundert hungrige Handwerker haben Heißhunger auf Hamburger.
+Hundert hungrige Handwerker haben Heißhunger auf Hamburger.

-8. Fünf Fliegen auf einem Felsen, fünf Fliegen fliegen fort.
+Fünf Fliegen auf einem Felsen, fünf Fliegen fliegen fort.

 Try to practice one part at a time until you’re comfortable saying them together.

-9. Furcht vor Fruchtfleisch führt zu Flucht vor Fruchtfleisch.
+Furcht vor Fruchtfleisch führt zu Flucht vor Fruchtfleisch.

-10. Der Dachdecker deckt dein Dach, drum dank dem Dachdecker, der dein Dach deckt.
+Der Dachdecker deckt dein Dach, drum dank dem Dachdecker, der dein Dach deckt.

 Look at that alliteration!
 And it’s so often used in English tongue twisters too.

 There aren’t any overly complicated sounds in this one.
 It just requires perseverance to get over all those sounds.
-If you slow things down from the start, you’ll be singing it before long.
+If you slow things down from the start, you’ll be singing it before long!

-11. Bierbrauer Bauer braut braunes Bier.
+Bierbrauer Bauer braut braunes Bier.

-Literal Translation: Beer brewing farmers brew brown beer.
+(Beer brewing farmers brew brown beer.)

 To master this one, take the words Bierbrauer (brewer), braut (brew) and braunes (brown) on their own and learn their pronunciations separately.
 Once you’ve conquered them individually, join the sentence back together and slowly take it on as a whole.

-12. Wenn Fliegen hinter Fliegen fliegen, fliegen Fliegen Fliegen nach.
+Wenn Fliegen hinter Fliegen fliegen, fliegen Fliegen Fliegen nach.

-13. Zwei zottelige Ziegen zogen Zement durch die Zone.
+Zwei zottelige Ziegen zogen Zement durch die Zone.

 This twister includes repeating z and zz sounds, which can be tricky to pronounce quickly without mixing them up.
-Practice ziegen (goats) zogen (pulled) and zone (zone) in particular, and this won’t cause you too much trouble.

-14. In einem Schokoladenladen kaufen brave Schokoladenmädchen feinste Schokolade.
+In einem Schokoladenladen kaufen brave Schokoladenmädchen feinste Schokolade.

-All those sch, d and m sounds can really do a number on your tongue!
 I suggest practicing Schokoladenladen (chocolate shop), Schokoladenmädchen (chocolate girls) and Schokolade (chocolate) before saying this one in its entirety.

 Challenging German Tongue Twisters

-15. Am Zehnten Zehnten um zehn Uhr zehn zogen zehn zahme Ziegen zehn Zentner Zucker zum Zoo.
+Am Zehnten Zehnten um zehn Uhr zehn zogen zehn zahme Ziegen zehn Zentner Zucker zum Zoo.

-Literal Translation: On October 10th at 10:10, 10 tame goats pull 10 centners (antiquated European weight unit) of sugar to the zoo.
+(On October 10th at 10:10, 10 tame goats pull 10 centners [antiquated European weight unit] of sugar to the zoo.)

 The goats are back again!
 And this time, they’ve brought even more z‘s with them.